char-lie-ho/COMM2216-user-document/docs/instructionSet2.md

     Selected videos will automatically play upon selection, and multiple videos can be added to a playlist.

-3. Hover over the cursor on video window and click 'Expand Video' for better viewing.
+3. Hover over the cursor on video window and click **"Expand Video"** for better viewing.

     Enjoy watching the video together with your friends!

-4. Click on the red door icon ![9-1.png](pictures/9-1.png){ width="35" } when done to exit the activity or start another. videos or wish to start another activity,
+4. Click on the red door icon ![9-1.png](pictures/9-1.png){ width="35" } when done to exit the activity or start another videos or wish to start another activity.

     You'll return to the voice chat interface.

 5. Click the phone icon ![10-1.png](pictures/10-1.png){ width="25" } to leave the voice channel.